Ex-hedge fund CEO enters topsy-turvy Senate GOP primary race | Times Leader

 It was “emblematic of a march of wokeness and weakness that’s really threatening our country.
 And I think it’s chipping away at our values, chipping away at our vitality,” McCormick said.

-McCormick, who grew up in Pennsylvania, as CEO of Bridgewater Associates, one of the world’s largest hedge funds, based in Westport, Connecticut.
+McCormick, who grew up in Pennsylvania, just left his job as CEO of Bridgewater Associates, one of the world’s largest hedge funds, based in Westport, Connecticut.
 To run, he moved from Connecticut — where he’s lived since 2009 — and bought a house in Pittsburgh’s East End.

-The Republican primary field with the exit of the Trump-endorsed candidate, Sean Parnell, creating a vacuum still being filled by new candidates.
+The Republican primary field is in upheaval with the exit of the Trump-endorsed candidate, Sean Parnell, creating a vacuum still being filled by new candidates.
 The seat is open with the departure of retiring two-term Republican U.S. Sen. Pat Toomey.

 The primary is May 17.